MICA-MNI/z-brains/README.rst

 Tutorial
 --------------------------------------------

-ZBRAINS requires input and output directories
+ZBRAINS requires input and output directories:
+   `root_path` points to the BIDS-format dataset that stores imaging data `rawdir` contains the raw imaging data `micapipedir` contains the output of MICAPIPE previously run on the BIDS dataset `hippdir` contains the output of HIPPUNFOLD previously run on the BIDS dataset `outdir` points to the directory that will hold ZBRAINS outputs

 .. code-block:: bash